-Course Instructor: Dr. Abobakar Abasaeed; Course Coordinator: Prof. Aliasgar Shahiwala
+Course Instructor: Dr. Ritu Pahuja; Course Coordinator: Prof. Aliasgar Shahiwala

 In this course students will acquire or further develop knowledge relating to the Regulatory Affairs in a Pharmaceutical industry, as a profession which acts as the interface between the pharmaceutical industry and Drug Regulatory authorities across the world.
+Key concepts related to intellectual property rights in pharmaceutical product development are also covered.